 After an eight-month-long illness, my mom had made enough progress to finally be able to go home.
 Today was the day!
 I couldn’t wait to talk to her for the first time in months.
 How wonderful that would be.
 I had so much to share with her.

 Have you had a similar experience with one of your children?
-You’ve been profoundly hurt, rejected, shocked, disappointed, and grief-stricken.
+You’ve been profoundly hurt, rejected, shocked, disappointed, grief-stricken.
 You could care less about the holidays.
 There will be no Norman Rockwell Christmas for you.

-Things Will be Different
+The Holidays Will be Different

 Yes, we can.

-But things will be different.
+But it will be different.

 We need to accept the fact that we won’t experience a picture-perfect scenario.